NeuPhysics/neutrino/docs/basis.rst

    & =  - \frac{\omega}{2} \sigma_3 + \frac{\lambda}{2}\sin 2\theta_v \cos ( 2\eta(x) x )\sigma_1 - \frac{\lambda}{2} \sin 2\theta_v \sin (2\eta(x) x) \sigma_2.

+**However, it should be noticed that the equation is not completely  since the roation is position dependent